Office of Accessibility & ADA

 A subsequent 'Martinez Study' was done by Sun Metro.
 This study sought to identify transit locations that do not have adequate accessible routes, bus stop landings, curb cuts**, or otherwise an accessible route to/from Sun Metro facilities.

 The Streets Department also completed a study of citywide sidewalks and pedestrian pathways.
 This information was stored electronically in a GIS (Geographic Information System) to view, process, and manage projects related to accessibility.
 It identifies gaps in sidewalks, sidewalk repairs, and missing curb ramps.
-It included locations in subdivisions that were not required to install sidewalks because they were in rural areas, areas that were recently annexed by the City, and in areas that were not yet developed.
+It included locations in subdivisions that were not required to install sidewalks because they were in rural areas, areas that were recently annexed by the City, and areas that were not yet developed.

 2015